Passing orange poop is sure to freak many people out. When it happens more than once, it can become very alarming.

 1. Excess Ingestion Of Beta-Carotene:

-This is a common cause of orange poops.
+This is a common cause of orange poop.
 Usually found in carrots, tomatoes, apricots, kale, spinach, sweet potatoes, beetroot, winter squash, some leafy vegetables, and some herbs.
 Beta-carotene is an orange pigment that can cause you to have orange poop, especially if ingested in excess.

 Beta-carotene is a part of a larger group of substances called carotenoids that give some food their colors.
 When digestion of beta-carotene is completed, your poop returns to its normal color.